anilk-anusha/triviaCardjQuery/README.md

 ## Setup

-Setup locally as part of a coding exercise
+NA - The project is part of a Codecademy course and doesn't require additional setup.
 ## Status

 Project Status: Completed